Bratah123/TheOrangeOnion/README.md

 4. Run command: `. venv/Scripts/activate` to activate the virtual environment
     - If you run into an error at this stage, refer to the next subsection on setting the execution policy
 5. Run command: `pip install -r requirements.txt`
-    - You may use the command `deactivate` to exit from the virtual environment after this
-6. Run command: `pip install -r requirements.txt`Initialize the database:
+6. Run command: `venv/Scripts/python src/db/init_db.py` to initialize the database

 ### Setting PowerShell's Execution Policy
 1. Launch an administrative shell